senzing-garage/serve-grpc/docs/examples.md

 ### Docker example - Using internal, transient SQLite database

+This example shows the simplest use of the Senzing gRPC Server.

-1. This usage has an SQLite database that is baked into the Docker container.
+This usage has an SQLite database that is baked into the Docker container.
 The container is mutable and the data in the database is lost when the container is terminated.

-   Use this technique for simple tests only.
+:warning: Use this technique for simple tests only.

+1. Start the Senzing gRPC Server.
    Example:

     ```console